jremenyi1/Python_Projects/Dundee_Housing_Sites/README.md

 # Dundee Housing Sites Dataset - Manual vs Automated Data Cleaning with Python

+## Background Information

+The dataset contains information on housing development sites in Dundee, including tenure types, site capacity, planning status, and projected housing delivery between 2024 and 2027.

-## Overview
+## Aim

 This project compares **manual data cleaning** with a **fully automated data-cleaning** workflow using the same real-world housing dataset.

 The aim is to demonstrate how automation improves consistency, reproducibility, and scalability in data analysis while producing the same analytical insights.

-The dataset contains information on housing development sites in Dundee, including tenure types, site capacity, planning status, and projected housing delivery between 2024 and 2027.

-## Dataset Description
+## Data

-The housingSites.csv dataset includes 183 housing sites and 40 columns describing:
+The raw data, housingSites.csv dataset, includes 183 housing sites and 40 columns describing:

 - Site address and developer
 - Tenure type